intellifi-nl/push-doc/spot_protocol.md

 Spot protocol
 =============

 Technical description of communication that takes place between an Intellifi Spot and a server.
-Good knowledge of TCP/IP and [HTTP](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) is assumed in this document.
+Knowledge of TCP/IP and [HTTP](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) is assumed in this document.

 You don't need to read this page if you are using the Intellifi Brain to acquire your events.